BAE to meet with investors on "plan B"

-LONDON BAE Systems (BAES.L) moved to patch up damaged relations with its investors on Thursday, promising imminent meetings to discuss its strategy after the failure of its attempted merger with EADS EAD.PA, shareholders told Reuters.
+LONDON BAE Systems (BAES.L) moved to patch up damaged relations with its investors on Thursday, promising imminent meetings to discuss its strategy after the failure of its attempted merger with EADS EAD.PA, shareholders told Reuters on Thursday.

-Investors are keen to hear management make its case and explain how Europe's biggest defence contractor plans to keep growing when governments are cutting back on their military spending.
+Investors are keen to hear management make its case and explain how Europe's biggest defense contractor plans to keep growing when governments are cutting back on their military spending.

 "We want to sit down with the company to talk through exactly why they wanted to do this deal, and now that it won't be going ahead, what are the plans," said one of BAE's top 20 shareholders.